skurhse/trans-hotlines/README.rst

 Trans  Hotlines
 ===============

-An active list of hotline resources for trans and questioning people.

-All included hotlines are 100% free and confidential.
+All hotlines are 100% free and confidential.

 .. contents:: Hotline Categories